 So again, the curse obviously is not the law, it is just the penalty or result for failing to obey the law.

-Deuteronomy 21:22-23: “And if a man have committed a sin worthy of death, and he be to be put to death, and you hang him on a tree: His body shall not remain all night on the tree, but you shall in any wise bury him that day; (for he that is hanged is ACCURSED of God;) that your land be not defiled ……”
+Deuteronomy 21:22-23: “If a man has committed a sin worthy of death, and he is put to death, and you hang him on a tree, 23 his body shall not remain all night on the tree, but you shall surely bury him the same day; for he who is hanged is ACCURSED of God.
+Don’t defile your land which Yahweh your God gives you for an inheritance.”
+(WEB)

 These verses explain exactly who is cursed and why.
-The curse applies only to people, sinning people, not to something inanimate like the law.
+The curse applies only to people, sinning people, not to something inanimate and abstract like the law.

 In Romans 2:13 Paul said that it is the DOERS OF THE LAW, not the hearers, WHO ARE JUSTIFIED.